DataDog/terraform-aws-log-lambda-forwarder-datadog/README.md

 - Your IAM role must have appropriate permissions for resources in each target region
 - Secrets/parameters containing the Datadog API key should exist in each target region

+## Scheduled retry

+When you enable `dd_store_failed_events`, the Lambda forwarder stores any events that couldn’t be sent to Datadog in an S3 bucket.
+These events can be logs, metrics, or traces.
+They aren’t automatically re‑processed on each Lambda invocation; instead, you must trigger a [manual Lambda run](https://docs.datadoghq.com/logs/guide/forwarder/?tab=manual) to process them again.

+You can automate this re‑processing by enabling `dd_schedule_retry_failed_events` parameter, creating a scheduled Lambda invocation through [AWS EventBridge](https://docs.aws.amazon.com/lambda/latest/dg/with-eventbridge-scheduler.html).
+By default, the forwarder attempts re‑processing every six hours.

+Keep in mind that log events can only be submitted with [timestamps up to 18 hours in the past](https://docs.datadoghq.com/logs/log_collection/?tab=host#custom-log-forwarding); older timestamps will cause the events to be discarded.

 ## Troubleshooting

 ### Common Issues